Veeresh-Hanni/binance-trading-bot/README.md

 A Python CLI application that places **MARKET** and **LIMIT** orders on the **Binance Futures Testnet (USDT-M)**.

-This project was developed as part of the **Primetrade.ai Computer Science (Foundations) - Internship Application Task**.
+This project was developed as part of the **Primetrade.ai Python Developer - Internship Task**.

 ---